silvae86/silvae86.github.io/_posts/2020-05-12-no-keyboard-shortcuts-ubuntu-20-04.markdown

 I was editing text and felt that __sometimes__ the `Ctrl` key would fail on the first times I used `Ctrl + Shift + Left` or `Ctrl + Shift + Right` to select text.
 Seems like this is a [very old bug in Xorg](https://bugs.launchpad.net/xorg-server/+bug/36812), where `Ctrl + Shift` is captured by the system as a shortcut to change keyboard layout, instead of being considered a text selection operation.

-Someone has already published a PPA to deal with this [here](https://launchpad.net/~nrbrtx/+archive/ubuntu/xorg-hotkeys).
+User [Norbert](https://launchpad.net/~nrbrtx) has already published a PPA to deal with this [here](https://launchpad.net/~nrbrtx/+archive/ubuntu/xorg-hotkeys).
 If you have this behaviour, run these commands:

 ```shell
 sudo add-apt-repository ppa:nrbrtx/xorg-hotkeys